simondlevy/Hackflight/unreal/README.md

 # C++ development with Hackflight

-Although g is designed to work with any flight-control software you like, it easiest to get started with the [Hackflight](https://github.com/simondlevy/Hackflight) software.
+Although HackflightSim is designed to work with any flight-control software you like, it easiest to get started with the [Hackflight](https://github.com/simondlevy/Hackflight) software.

-For a realistic flying experience, you will also likely want some sort of game controller or R/C transmitter.  g currently supports the following controllers through the [Joystick](https://github.com/simondlevy/g/blob/master/Source/MainModule/joystick/Joystick.h) class:
+For a realistic flying experience, you will also likely want some sort of game controller or R/C transmitter.
+HackflightSim currently supports the following controllers through the [Joystick](https://github.com/simondlevy/g/blob/master/Source/MainModule/joystick/Joystick.h) class:

 * PS4 controller